Lansoprazole

 Lansoprazole is not the only treatment for acid reflux.
 Superdrug Online Doctor provides many similar treatments for acid reflux, depending on your symptoms and suitability.
 The main treatments we sell include omeprazole, lansoprazole and pantoprazole.

-Omeprazole vs Lansoprazole
+Omeprazole vs lansoprazole

 Omeprazole and lansoprazole are both PPIs.
 They work the same way to treat acid reflux.
 They are both taken once a day, in the morning.
 You can get lower doses of omeprazole without a prescription, whilst lansoprazole always needs a prescription.